 - Learn your legal rights as an injured maritime worker

-Together these companies merged to become a world leader in container shipping with headquarters in Marseille, France, and Norfolk, Virginia, and with offices in 160 countries.
+Together, these companies merged to become a world leader in container shipping, with headquarters in Marseille, France, and Norfolk, Virginia, and offices in 160 countries.

 Out of 521 commercial ports in the world, CMA CGM services 420 of them.
 It employs 29,000 people and operates on all the seas in the world with a fleet of 536 ships.

-In 2015 the company shipped 13 million twenty-foot equivalent units (TEUs) worth of cargo.
-That year, the company also saw $21 billion in revenue, used more than 200 shipping lines, and employed workers in more than 600 offices worldwide.
+In 2015, the company shipped 13 million twenty-foot equivalent units (TEUs) worth of cargo.
+That year, it also generated $21 billion in revenue, used more than 200 shipping lines, and employed workers in more than 600 offices worldwide.

 CMA CGM History

-The CGM portion of CMA CGM dates back to a company called Compagnie Generale Maritime, founded in France in 1855.
+The CGM portion of CMA CGM dates back to Compagnie Generale Maritime, founded in France in 1855.

 - CGM was founded with backing from the French government and became state-owned but privately operated after World War II.
 This meant that the company could operate and compete in the world market and be competitive, but it also had to bow to specific political pressures.